sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 3. Execute ValidateAndCommit to validate the specified username and password combination against Azure AD.
 4. Get the ErrorContext in case something goes wrong during validation

-> **Note**  If the device cannot auto-discover the Exchange server and Session Initiation Protocol (SIP) address from this information, you should specify the ExchangeServer and SipAddress.
+> [!NOTE]  If the device cannot auto-discover the Exchange server and Session Initiation Protocol (SIP) address from this information, you should specify the ExchangeServer and SipAddress.

 Here's a SyncML example.

 ``` syntax